 What are the different types of interest rates (fixed vs variable)?

 There are two types of interest rates – fixed and variable.
 Fixed interest rates will stay the same for the full term of the loan agreement, generally between 1 to 5 years and you’ll pay the same amount at each payment cycle (fortnightly or monthly).
 With variable interest rates, your loan rate and repayments will go up and down depending on the interest rate changes.
 This can be helpful if rates go down as the amount of interest you pay will get reduced, but they may also go up making budgeting a challenge.
 Another benefit of choosing variable rate loans is that it usually gives you the flexibility to make extra repayments or repay your loan in full ahead of the loan term, without paying any additional fees.
 Learn about the pros and cons fixed vs variable rates here.
-Note that Pepper does not offer fixed rate loans at the moment – but we are working on it).

 Tip: Not all rates are advertised by all lenders.
 For example, a loan provider might advertise a standard variable interest rate, but they might also have rate discounts or alternative loan options, for example, like interest-only for a number of years.
 So, it’s a good idea to ask them to take you through all the options they have.